waku-org/js-rln/README.md

 The RLN cryptographic function are provided by [zerokit](https://github.com/vacp2p/zerokit/).
 This is imported via the `@waku/zerokit-rln-wasm` dependencies which contains a WASM extract of zerokit's RLN functions.

+Note that RLN Credentials generated with `zerokit`, and hence `@waku/rln`, are compatible with semaphore credentials.

 Note that the WASM blob uses browser APIs, **NodeJS is not supported**.

 ### Waku Interfaces